rentry/rentry.github.io/_posts/2018-10-26-content-design-dry.md

 Of course, Gatsby isn’t alone in having a mapping feature like this, but it’s important to know what features you have at your disposal to build your architecture and design your content around.

-Next time, I’ll cover how to pull in custom content based on unusual or anomalous circumstances.
+Next time, I’ll cover how to pull in custom content based on unusual or specific circumstances.